MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddrilapitypes/ns-ntddrilapitypes-rilgetdriverversionparams.md

 ---
 UID: NS:ntddrilapitypes.RILGETDRIVERVERSIONPARAMS
 title: RILGETDRIVERVERSIONPARAMS (ntddrilapitypes.h)
-description: "Microsoft reserves this structure for internal use only.
-Don't use the RILGETDRIVERVERSIONPARAMS structure in your code."
+description: Microsoft reserves the RILGETDRIVERVERSIONPARAMS structure for internal use only.
+Don't use the RILGETDRIVERVERSIONPARAMS structure in your code.
 old-location: netvista\rilgetdriverversionparams.htm
 tech.root: netvista
 ms.date: 05/02/2018